The Clipper Strong Fund, now expended, was an initiative in 2020 to assist small businesses impacted by the pandemic.

 The Clipper Strong Fund mini-grant program was designed to award grants of up to $500 to businesses in need of short-term relief to cover such expenses as utility bills, rent, PPE or other expenses.

-FREE SMALL BUSINESS CARE PACKAGE: As Portsmouth businesses started reopening June 15th under the Governor’s guidelines, the Clipper Strong Fund decided to help supply them with a critical need as their first initiative.
+FREE SMALL BUSINESS CARE PACKAGE: As Portsmouth businesses started reopening in June 2020 under the Governor’s guidelines, the Clipper Strong Fund decided to help supply them with a critical need as their first initiative.
 The Committee has created a Clipper Strong Care Package, available at no cost to small businesses in Portsmouth that includes items that are difficult for individuals to source at reasonable prices: a supply of facemasks, a touch-free thermometer and signage with the CDC health safety guidance.
-The initial distribution is being planned to meet demand during this round on a first-come, first-served basis.
-Portsmouth businesses should email firstname.lastname@example.org to request a Clipper Strong Care Package and include their locations.

 The Clipper Strong Fund Committee distributed more than 200 Clipper Strong Care Packages to a variety of small Portsmouth businesses, from professionals’ offices to salons, from auto repair shops to healthcare advisors.
 Members of the Committee distributed the bags in person, canvassing each commercial area in the city, from Route 1 to the West End.